david-dick/firefox-marionette/README.md

 ## uname

-returns the $^O ($OSNAME) compatible string to describe the plaform where firefox is running.
+returns the $^O ($OSNAME) compatible string to describe the platform where firefox is running.

 ## update